 No. There is no need to do so.

-The OA will follow whatever policy is promulgated by BSA regarding youth protection.
-No policy is anticipated that would single out OA youth for any special youth protection training beyond that they receive in their units.
+The OA will follow whatever policy is promulgated by Scouting America regarding safeguarding youth.
+No policy is anticipated that would single out OA youth for any special safeguarding youth training beyond that they receive in their units.

 The two programs are separate and have been providing youth leadership opportunities to their members for years.
 No change is anticipated.